thenickdude/snap-to-s3/Readme.md

   --compression-level level    LZ4 compression level (1-9, default: 1)
   --dd                         Use dd to create a raw image of the entire volume, instead of tarring up the
-                               files of each partition --sse mode                   Enables server-side encryption, valid values are AES256 and aws:kms --sse-kms-key-id id          KMS key ID to use for aws:kms encryption, if not using the S3 master KMS key
+                               files of each partition --sse mode                   Enables server-side encryption, valid modes are AES256 and aws:kms --sse-kms-key-id id          KMS key ID to use for aws:kms encryption, if not using the S3 master KMS key

 Validate uploaded snapshots